 When I decided to plan a trip to the Dominican Republic, I was very excited but also nervous.
 Finding information about travel outside of Punta Cana took a lot of work.
 I wanted some travel tips for the Dominican Republic to ensure I had a good trip.

 To make sure you aren’t in the same predicament as me when planning your trip to the Dominican Republic, I’ve compiled a list of my top travel tips to help you prepare.
-You’ll learn about the best time to visit, how to stay safe, what foods you can’t miss out on, and how to get around the country.
+You’ll learn the most important travel tips for the Dominican Republic, including when to visit, how to get around, how to stay safe, and what local foods you should try.

 Keep reading to plan your trip and travel to the Dominican Republic with confidence, thanks to these insider tips.